gualterandre/gualterandre/README.md

 ## What are your pet peeves?

 - Unclear thoughts or too much subjectiveness.
 I'm more of an objective person.
 - Talking behind my back :/ Please, do it in front of me!
-Ideally, while drinking a coffee (or tea, if you're a team person.
+Ideally, while drinking a coffee (or tea, if you're a tea person.
 I can adjust!)

 ## What are your self-perceived biggest shortcomings?